 Chair massage is becoming one of the more popular massage therapy specialties as it's a very mobile profession.Chair massage, also known as corporate massage, is an acupressure-based field of massage therapy and is more brief, mobile and versatile than traditional table massage.
 Chair massages are also advantageous because chair massage practitioners frequently make work or house calls.
 Chair massage can also be done in hotels, airports and convention centers.

 Becoming a certified hypnotherapist can help therapists take a different approach to treating a client.
 Natural hypnotherapy courses teach practitioners to treat clients by means of their subconscious and focused relaxation techniques.
 Some practitioners have their own private practices, while others use hypnotherapy in their already existing acupuncture, massage, psychotherapy or nursing careers.

 Infant massage is a specialized type of massage taught to deliver services to childbearing women and their infants.
 Because of the delicate nature of infant massage, massage therapists need to be specially trained and certified in this type of massage.

+Medical massage is becoming one of the more popular massage therapy specialties as the benefits are being more widely communicated to health care professionals.
 Unlike general massage which uses broad techniques for relaxation, medical massage is anatomically precise and patient specific.
 Medical massage can be defined as therapeutic, corrective and restorative specific to patients' ailments.